Sbozzolo/kuibit/docs/first_steps.rst

    from kuibit import visualize_matplotlib as viz import matplotlib.pyplot as plt

-Next, we are going to initialize a :py:class:`~.SimDir` object.
-This is how all the codes start, because :py:class:`~.SimDir` is how we interface with the simulation.
+Next, we initialize a :py:class:`~.SimDir` object.
+This is how all the codes start, since :py:class:`~.SimDir` is how we interface with the simulation.

 .. code-block::